 beechwood pastel painting

-Blending Coloured Pencils using Zest-it.
+Blending Coloured Pencils using Zest-it - techniques.

-We tested the various coloured pencils with Zest-it as a blending medium - Derwent Drawing pencils gave the blended result she was looking for, Zest-it worked so well with the waxy stripe of these coloured pencils and it leaves no marks or residue on the paper.
+A few years ago my daughter took to Coloured Pencils like 'a duck takes to water'.
+We had discussion on Watercolour paper and other supports - she tried them all to find what best suited her way of working.
+We tested the various coloured pencils with Zest-it as a blending medium - Derwent Drawing and Caran d'Ache pencils gave the blended result she was looking for, Zest-it worked so well with the waxy stripe of these coloured pencils and it leaves no marks or residue on the paper.

 We also pondered the use of photographs and/or working from life - so, with digital camera in hand, pastels and coloured pencils in a 'hold all', accompanied with some sustenance, we took a few day trips out into the countryside.

 I thought those of you interested in coloured pencil work, may like to see the results of her study and observation, also the techniques she uses.
+If you are just starting with Pencils, this could be an approach to use.

 She made colour charts of the Pencils on the different supports, the paper that has become her favourite is Whatman Hot Pressed 140 lb.
+(Whatman paper has now been replaced by Millford).
+Most watercolour papers work just fine.

 The charts on the right is Derwent Drawing Pencils on the same Whatman paper.